ArthurCose/Scriptable-OpenNetBattle-Server/README.md

 - Tile Height: 32
 - Tile Layer Format: CSV (required)
 - Create map in assets
-- Copy resources/ow/tiles as ./tiles (relative to server folder)
+- Copy resources/ow/tiles from the client to ./tiles (relative to server folder)
   - Server will not send assets from this folder, but will translate the path relative to resources/ow/maps to make use of resources on the client